Casablanca: Judaism in Casablanca

 Jews have a long history in Casablanca.
 A Sephardic Jewish community was in Anfa up to the destruction of the city by the Portuguese in 1468.
-Jews were slow to return to the town, but by 1750, the Rabbi Elijah Synagogue was built as the first Jewish synagogue in Casablanca.
+Jews were slow to return to the town, but by 1750, the Rabbi Elijah synagogue was built as the first Jewish synagogue in Casablanca.
 It was destroyed along with much of the town in the 1755 Lisbon earthquake.

+In the mid-19th century, with commercial development through European economic penetration, industrial imports from Europe drove traditional Jewish crafts out of the market, costing many Jews in the interior their traditional livelihoods.
+Moroccan Jews started migrating from the interior to coastal cities such as Essaouira, Mazagan, Asfi, and later Casablanca for economic opportunity, participating in trade with Europeans and the development of those cities.

+Casablanca's mellah was ravaged in the bombardment of Casablanca of 1907, the beginning of the French invasion of Morocco from the West.

+Jean-Louis Cohen highlights the role of Jewish patrons in the architecture and urban development of Casablanca, particularly in construction of the overwhelming majority of the city's tallest buildings during the interwar period.
+One notable example of this trend is the Lévy-Bendayan Building designed by Marius Boyer.

 Approximately 28,000 Moroccan Jews immigrated to the State of Israel between 1948 and 1951, many through Casablanca.
 Casablanca then became a departure point in Operation Yachin, the covert Mossad-organized migration operation from 1961 to 1964.
+In 1956 there were 100,000 Jews registered in Casablanca.
 In 2018 it was estimated that there were only 2,500 Moroccan Jews living in Casablanca, while according to the World Jewish Congress there were only 1,000 Moroccan Jews remaining.

 Today, the Jewish cemetery of Casablanca is one of the major cemeteries of the city, and many synagogues remain in service, but the city's Jewish community has dwindled.
 The Moroccan Jewish Museum is a museum established in the city in 1997.